 Thomas’s honors include the Richard Peterson Poetry Prize, the Dylan Thomas Prize from Rosebud

 magazine, the Ann Stanford Poetry Prize, and an individual artist grant from the Marin Arts Council.
-She has taught at Washington University in St. Louis, Dominican University of California, and the University of Alaska-Fairbanks.
-Thomas lives in Fairbanks.
+She has taught at Washington University in St. Louis, Dominican University of California, the University of Alaska-Fairbanks, and Eastern Carolina University in Greenville, North Carolina.